Wanaiysha/mppnp/README.md

 BLASLIB = -lopenblas
 ```

 5.Make sure you have input files ready for testing.
 You can download my SE files to try https://drive.google.com/drive/folders/1pBOQO-9fIPi4TcpX3J5_wxXuYb1T3mcq?usp=sharing .
-Save these files in the USEEPP directory.
+Save these files in the USEEPP directory.(Update: the link is unusable.Email me if you need the input files)

 These input files can be obtained from archives or evolution codes like MESA or GENEVA.
-Simply use NuGrid SE tools to convert LOG history data into SE files.
-You'll need to manually create the index file on your own.
-Use the command below to generate the .index file:
+Simply use NuGrid SE tools to generate the SE files.
+However form the SE MESA files, you'll have to manually create the index file on your own.
+Use the command below to generate the .index file in the HDF5 directory(MESA).
 ```
 ls *se.h5  > name_files.idx
 ```